Skip to main content

 menu User interface > Screen types > tab Design

-Click on a component to change its configuration in the panel on the right-hand side of the screen.
+Click on a component to change its configuration in the Properties panel on the right-hand side of the screen.
 Each component has its own settings, such as:

 Screen type settings